Person Centred Planning

 Netherfield Primary an OFSTED rated ‘Outstanding School – “We dare to dream…”

-Three years of Inclusive Solutions facilitating the PATH process with this really inclusive school has contributed to the school’s development which was endorsed by OFSTED as outstanding in July 2013.
+Three years of Inclusive Solutions facilitating the PATH process with this really inclusive school has contributed to the school’s development which was endorsed by OFSTED as outstanding.

-Training on Person Centred Planning can be provided as introductory workshops or full days or much more in depth over a number of sessions.
+Training on Person Centred Planning can be provided as introductory workshops or full days or much more in depth over a number of days.

 We can join with you and your organisation to lead visioning, personal or organisational futures planning using tools such as MAPS or PATH around an individual person or a team searching for consensus and direction.